TeamHypersomnia/rectpack2D/README.md

 Rectangle packing library (no longer tiny!).
 This is a refactored and **highly optimized** branch of the original library which is easier to use and customize.
+It was originally developed for the needs of [Hypersomnia](https://github.com/TeamHypersomnia/Hypersomnia), a free and open-source multiplayer shooter.

 ![7](https://user-images.githubusercontent.com/3588717/42707552-d8b1c65e-86da-11e8-9412-54c580bd2696.jpg)